janlucaklees/dotfiles/Post Install Cheat Sheet.md

 5. Install `keepassxc` to access passwords.
 6. Setup `git` and an SSH key with the included install script.
 Make sure to add the key to GitHub.
+7. Setup Bluetooth with the included install script.
+8. Setup the fingerprint reader with the included install script.

 ## Other